Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 ## _Dataset_

 We used a dataset from OpenStreetMap (OSM), which originally consisted of 2.9 billion latitude-longitude point pairs.
 We removed data outside the contiguous US, leaving 114 million rows of point data in a 3.2 GB uncompressed CSV file.
 We then converted the data to a parquet file format.
-The data is available at [https://planet.openstreetmap.org/gps/simple-gps-points-120604.csv.xz](gps points).
-The polygons are randomly selected US zip code polygons available from the US Census at [https://www2.census.gov/geo/tiger/TIGER2019/ZCTA5/tl_2019_us_zcta510.zip](polygons).
+The data is available at [https://planet.openstreetmap.org/gps/simple-gps-points-120604.csv.xz][gps points].
+The polygons are randomly selected US zip code polygons available from the US Census at [https://www2.census.gov/geo/tiger/TIGER2019/ZCTA5/tl_2019_us_zcta510.zip][polygons].

 ## _Machine Specifications_